|

 May 16, 2026

-Location: TBD We invite you to the Believe Psychology Film Festival’s Student Poster Presentations, a showcase where graduate psychology students analyze iconic movie characters through a clinical lens.
+On Display: 11am-6pm; Meet the Students: 1:00PM- 1:30PM and 3:30PM-4:00PM Location: Barnsdall Gallery Theater Hollywood, CA We invite you to the Believe Psychology Film Festival’s Student Poster Presentations, a showcase where graduate psychology students analyze iconic movie characters through a clinical lens.
 Part academic exploration, part film-lover’s deep dive, this event welcomes both mental health professionals and anyone who enjoys exploring and learning more about mental health

 |